libsndfile/libsndfile/docs/FAQ.md

 ## Q20 : Why doesn't libsndfile support MP3? {#Q020}

-In the past, MP3 was not supported because the technology behind MP3 was patented.
-Those patents have now expired and there is an [open ticket](https://github.com/libsndfile/libsndfile/issues/258) to implement MP3 support.
+~~In the past, MP3 was not supported because the technology behind MP3 was patented.
+Those patents have now expired and there is an [open ticket](https://github.com/libsndfile/libsndfile/issues/258) to implement MP3 support.~~

+**Update :** Starting from version 1.1.0 libsndfile supports MP3 format.

 ## Q21 : How do I use libsndfile in a closed source or commercial program and comply with the license? {#Q021}